Last-minute tips for KS2 writing moderation

 Image by Angela Litvin on Unsplash

-As if this time of year isn’t the busiest for Year 6 teachers as it is (transition, production, SRE…), the assessment season is also upon us!
+As if this time of year isn’t the busiest for year 6 teachers as it is (transition, production, SRE…), the assessment season is also upon us!
 Once SATs is out of the way, KS2 writing moderation looms and the panic of ‘Have I even done enough writing this year?!’ sets in.

 Some schools may be continuing their writing lessons as normal; some may have reduced them to make way for SATs revision; some may have paused them completely until SATs are over.
 Whatever your approach is, once SATs week is complete, there is only one teaching week left until the KS2 writing moderation window begins.

-Take note of these important dates from the Key stage 2 assessment and reporting arrangements for 2024:
+Take note of these important dates from the Key stage 2 assessment and reporting arrangements for 2026:

-KS2 writing moderation - key dates
+Key dates: KS2 writing moderation

 By now, the majority of the writing work is done, but here’s some last-minute advice for the run up to (potential) moderation!